-HELEN.
-Butter, you know, is made from cream; and cream is the richest lightest part of milk.
+Helen.
+Butter, you know, is made from cream, and cream is the richest, lightest part of milk.

-LOUISA.
-Yes: when the cows are milked, the dairy-maid puts the new milk into wide shallow pans: in a few hours, the cream collects on the top, is skimmed off, and churned into butter.
+Louisa.
+Yes, when the cows are milked, the dairy-maid puts the new milk into wide shallow pans; in a few hours the cream collects on the top, is skimmed off, and churned into butter.

-HELEN.
+Helen.
 Mother, how does the churn act upon the cream?

-MOTHER.
-It moves it about quickly, my dear, and by that means expels all the milky parts; thus leaving the oily particles in one collected mass.
+Mother.
+It moves it about quickly, my dear, and by that means expels all the milky parts, thus leaving the oily particles in one collected mass.

-HELEN.
-Is there only one way of making butter?
+Helen.
+Is there only one way for making butter?

-LOUISA.
-What a foolish question, Helen !
+Louisa.
+What a foolish question, Helen!
 To be sure, there is only one way.

-MOTHER.
+Mother.
 Your sister's question is by no means foolish, Louisa; there is more than one way of separating the butter from the milk.